Sydney Internship Program

 - The internship itself (evaluated by the workplace supervisor)

-- Academic strand of the internship including two written assignments and participation in panels
+- Academic strand of the internship including two written assignments and participation in internship courses

 - Advisor’s evaluation